oswaler/drone/readme.md

-# Audio Stream Starter - Skill Template
+# Music Drone - A skill to play a sustained tone

-A starter template for an Alexa audio streaming skill.
+By Gentle Echo Designs